Jeyep18/VetClinicSystem/README.md

 - **Oracle 21c XE vs 10g XE**: This prototype uses Oracle 21c Express Edition, which has some syntax differences from Oracle 10g mentioned in the original paper
 - **Prototype Scope**: This implementation focuses on the vaccination recording functionality; a full vet clinic system would include additional features like appointments, inventory, and medical records
 - **Development Server**: The PHP built-in server (`php -S`) is for development only.
-Use Apache or Nginx for production

 ---

 ## License

-This project is for the requirements of Information Management Course in Atene de Naga University.
+This project is for the requirements of Information Management Course in Ateneo de Naga University.